jclark/pc-ptp-ntp-guide/gps.md

 Note that two GND connections are needed to the USB-to-TTL converter, and the Waveshare converter has two GND pins, which makes it the convenient choice here.

+The Waveshare converter comes with a cable with Dupont connectors, but it is likely to be too short.
+I'm using some separate Dupont female-female jumpers to wire things up.

 This shows the rear when it's fully assembled.
 The GPS antenna is attached directly to the SMA connector on the module.
 I've used a [M3 female magnetic screw](https://www.aliexpress.com/item/1005005091559659.html) to attach the module to the backplate.
+This setup is rather vulnerable to the antenna cable being yanked: I recommend clamping the antenna cable to the table.

 ![image](https://github.com/jclark/pc-ptp-ntp-guide/assets/499966/ce30d226-b7d0-44d7-976e-cb92bc928f8c)